berachain/polaris/host/cosmos/x/README.md

 Polaris implements the following custom modules:

-* `evm` - Intergrates the Polaris VM as a Cosmos-SDK module
+* `evm` - Intergrates the Polaris Ethereum as a Cosmos-SDK module